chinwh2019/babyjarvis/README.md

 # Streamlit UI for OpenAI's Whisper, GPT, chatGPT, babyagi and more

-This is a simple [Streamlit UI](https://streamlit.io/) for [OpenAI's Whisper speech-to-text model](https://openai.com/blog/whisper/).
+This is a simple [Streamlit UI](https://streamlit.io/) for:

+* [OpenAI's Whisper speech-to-text model](https://openai.com/blog/whisper/).
 It let's you download and transcribe media from YouTube videos, playlists, or local files.
 You can then browse, filter, and search through your saved audio files.

+* [OpenAI's GPT-3](https://openai.com/blog/openai-api/).
+It let's you generate text from a prompt using the GPT-3 API.

+* [babyagi](https://github.com/yoheinakajima/babyagi).
+It let's you create, prioritize, and execute tasks using the babyagi task management system.

 ## Setup

-This was built & tested on Python 3.11 but should also work on Python 3.9+ as with the original [Whisper repo](https://github.com/openai/whisper)).
+This was built & tested on Python 3.9 but should also work on Python 3.9+ as with the original [Whisper repo](https://github.com/openai/whisper)).
 You'll need to install `ffmpeg` on your system.
 Then, install the requirements with `pip`.

 ```bash